John McCain funeral: Meghan McCain, Bush, Obama eulogize 'American greatness'

 McCain's hearse arrived at the cathedral shortly before 9:30 as bells tolled for the centerpiece of the three-day event where speakers honored his life as war hero, prisoner, lion of the Senate and exemplar of values of duty to his country.

+Family and friends, political rivals and allies, recalled McCain's remarkable life and commitment to public service.
+They also noted the coarse nature of today's political debate and contrasted that to how McCain relished a good fight but stood for more.

+Yet it was his daughter Megan who addressed the elephant not in the church, President Donald Trump, who had not been invited.
+She took a direct jab at Trump and his campaign motto without repeating it.

-McCain's daughter Meghan also eulogized him, noting his breeding as son and grandson of admirals, accomplishments across the world and tenderness as a father despite his tribulations.
-She also took aim at President Trump with whom her father had frequent feuds.
+In her eulogy, she also noted his breeding as son and grandson of admirals, accomplishments across the world and tenderness as a father despite his tribulations.

 “My father had every reason to think the world was an awful place…my father had every reason to think the world was worth leaving," she said.
 "He did not think those things.”